streamnative/mop/README.md

     messagingProtocols=mqtt
     protocolHandlerDirectory=./protocols
     ```
-2. Set MQTT server listeners.
+2. Set the MQTT server listeners.

     > #### Note
     > The hostname in listeners should be the same as Pulsar broker's `advertisedAddress`.